 For example, after a strong earnings report, a stock may see a big surge before reversing as traders with existing positions profit.
 Positive earnings, on the other hand, are a fundamental signal that the stock will continue to rise.

-You can also do our course on Masterclass on Short-term Momentum Trading
+You can learn more about momentun trading through our course on Masterclass on Short-term Momentum Trading

 Before restarting their uptrend, most pullbacks see a security’s price move to a technical support level, such as a moving average or pivot point.
 Traders should keep a close eye on these critical support levels, as a break below them could suggest a reversal rather than a retreat.